GursewakDhillon/OhTheHumanity/README.md

-#Notes for the professor/TA:
-We worked together on Saturday April 9, so all the commits from that date should be contributed by all four group members, which is not reflected in the commit message.
-Please note this while marking for individual weighting, thank you.

 #Vagrant notes

 The vagrant/chef setup is now working nicely.
 The one caveat is, it relies on having an *empty/non-existent node_modules directory